shijistar/serialize-everything.js/README.md

 # serialize-everything.js

+**ATTENTION: THIS PROJECT HAS BEEN RENAMED TO [jsoneo](https://github.com/shijistar/jsoneo).
+PLEASE VISIT THE NEW REPOSITORY FOR THE LATEST UPDATES AND INFORMATION.**

 `serialize-everything.js` is a lightweight JavaScript serialization library designed to provide comprehensive serialization and deserialization capabilities.
 It can handle nearly all JavaScript data types, including `primitives`, `Dates`, `RegExp`, `Symbols`, `Functions`, and `Classes`.

 The core goal is to ensure that the dynamic characteristics of data are preserved during serialization and deserialization, allowing Functions and Classes to remain `executable` after reconstruction.
 A particularly valuable use case is the ability to share test cases between `Jest` unit tests and `Playwright` end-to-end tests.
 For libraries that support both browser and Node.js environments, this library provides a unified solution, eliminating the need to write separate test code for different environments.